Google Tag Manager (GTM) is probably the single most useful tool that your team can use to collect data and inform smart marketing decisions.

 Tag Manager imposes a number of other limits on file sizes, code lengths, and API requests.

-Implement these six best practices when setting up Google Tag Manager to improve efficiency, reduce error, and take advantage of its full feature set.
+Implement these seven best practices when setting up Google Tag Manager to improve efficiency, reduce error, and take advantage of its full feature set.

 Before adding tags for everything you could track, define your business goals, the metrics you’ll use to measure success, and the customer actions that influence those actions.